What Is an Electric Furnace?

 - Transformer: This component brings down the input voltage to the standard used by the furnace.

-- Return air ducts: This sucks the cool air from the room into the furnace, helping the blower force it towards the heat chamber.
+- Return air ducts: The return air ducts suck the cool air from the room into the furnace, helping the blower force it towards the heat chamber.

 - Sequencer: When a furnace has multiple heating elements, a sequencer controls each of them, turning them on or off as needed.